 The Program runs five days per week.

-The Centre management reserves the right to terminate Internships without notice.
+The Centre management reserves the right to terminate placements without notice.

 How to Apply

 - a CV and a statement of particular interests or aptitudes that you consider relevant,

 - names and contact details for one or two referees (including at least one academic), and approximate finishing date of your coming exams, and a contact telephone number (including for the period after exams).

 When to Apply

 - Closing date for applications: Monday 18 November 2019